-On Saturday April 27 at 7 a.m., meet at the Marietta American Legion, located one block west of the intersection of County Road 7 and State Highway 40, 11 miles west of Madison.
+On Saturday April 23 at 7 a.m. meet at the Marietta American Legion, located one block west of the intersection of County Road 7 and State Highway 40, 11 miles west of Madison.
 Coffee, sweet rolls, juice and milk will be available for purchase.
 Guided car caravans will leave between 7 and 8 am.
-At noon, stop back at the Legion for a sloppy joes and cake (available at a modest cost), compare notes and continue afternoon birding.
+At noon stop back at the Legion for sloppy joes (available at a modest cost), compare notes and continue afternoon birding.
 A Saturday chicken dinner for $10, will be served at 7:30 pm at the Sons of Norway Hall on Highway 75 in Madison.
 Reservations are necessary for dinner; please contact Julie Claflin by email at JulieClaflin@gmail.com.
 After dinner there will be a short program and then the species count for the day will be recorded.

 Local lodging is available at Louís Lodge in Madison 320-598-7518, the Vali Vu Motel in Ortonville 320-839-2558, Prairie Waters Inn in Appleton 320-289-2500, and the Country Inn by Carlson in Montevideo 320-269-8000.
 Free camping is available at Prairie Marsh Farm, 1770 151st Ave, Marietta, located 7 miles west of US 75 and 1.5 miles south of 212.
-Contact Ken Larson for more information or to reserve a camping site - home 952-595-9265, farm house 320-668-2409, cell 612-210-8486 email@example.com Information and map at http://moumn.org/saltlake/.
+Contact Ken Larson for more information or to reserve a camping site - home (Minnetonka) 952-595-9265, farm house 320-668-2409, cell 612-210-8486 or Email to email@example.com Information and map at http://moumn.org/saltlake/.